gbinal/p-o-d.github.com/faq.md

 3. Click "Submit."
 4. You change should appear, once approved.

-*Note: You may need to [create a free GitHub account](https://github.com/signup/free) if you do not already have one.*
+*Note: You will need to [create a free GitHub account](https://github.com/signup/free) if you do not already have one.*

 #### Advanced